-- the expansion of our production and distribution facilities in Canada and Israel; - the construction of new research and development and plant operations facilities in Canada and Israel; - o the acquisition of additional production and packaging equipment; - o the upgrade of our information technology systems; - acquisition of additional land in Haifa Bay, Israel for expansion of our facilities; - o acquisition of a facility (previously rented by us) in Canada; - o acquisition of Thames; - acquisition of a 32% interest in a 123,713 square feet building adjacent to the offices of Taro U.S.A. for the construction of research laboratory and administrative offices; and - o acquisition of a multi-purpose pharmaceutical manufacturing and research facility in Ireland.
+the construction of new research and development and plant operations facilities in Canada and Israel;

+the acquisition of additional production and packaging equipment;

+the upgrade of our information technology systems;

+acquisition of additional land in Haifa Bay, Israel for expansion of our facilities;

+acquisition of a facility (previously rented by us) in Canada;

+acquisition of Thames;

+acquisition of a 32% interest in a 123,713 square feet building adjacent to the offices of Taro U.S.A. for the construction of research laboratory and administrative offices;

+acquisition of a multi-purpose pharmaceutical manufacturing and research facility in Ireland;

+acquisition of a distribution center facility in New Jersey; and acquisition of a distribution facility in Ontario, Canada.

-In addition, in anticipation of an increase in sales and the overall growth of our operations, we have purchased, leased or contracted to purchase additional properties and ordered new equipment for our construction of new multi-purpose pharmaceutical and chemical plants in Haifa Bay, Israel (For a detailed presentation of our property, plant and equipment, please see Note 6 to our consolidated financial statements included elsewhere in this report.)
+In addition, in anticipation of an increase in sales and the overall growth of our operations, we have purchased, leased or contracted to purchase additional properties and ordered new equipment for our construction of new multi-purpose pharmaceutical and chemical plants in Haifa Bay, Israel.
+(For a detailed presentation of our property, plant and equipment, please see Note 5 to our consolidated financial statements included elsewhere in this report.)